Por Ti (Portuguese TV series): Production

 In January 2021, the pre-production for the telenovela began.
-In the end of the same year, more exactly in November 15, the first scenes began to be filmed in SP Televisão studios and in Cartaxo district, Valada and Vila Chã de Ourique.
-On June 9, 2022 has been filmed the last scenes of the telenovela.
+In the end of the same year, more exactly on 15 November, the first scenes began to be filmed in SP Televisão studios and in Cartaxo district, Valada and Vila Chã de Ourique.
+The last scenes of the telenovela were filmed on 9 June 2022.

 Ratings

-Premiering with the purpose of raising the audiences left of its predecessor in the time slot (Amor Amor - Vol. 2), Por Ti saw the one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 9.7 points and audience share of 22.7%.
+Premiering with the purpose of raising the audiences left of its predecessor in the time slot (Amor Amor - Vol. 2), Por Ti saw one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 9.7 points and audience share of 22.7%.

-Since the second episode, the telenovela begins to fail to maintain the lead of audiences, and as of May 30, it was transferred to the second track of telenovelas, where it manages to lead the audience sporadically until got the consolidation of the public and reach the leadership almost every day.
+Since the second episode, the telenovela begins to fail to maintain the lead of audiences, and as of 30 May it was transferred to the second track of telenovelas, where it manages to lead the audience sporadically until got the consolidation of the public and reach the leadership almost every day.